 Evelina London cares for thousands of children and young people every year, including in the community.
-The current hospital building, which sits alongside St Thomas’ Hospital, was opened in 2005, but the hospital is actually nearly 150 years old.
+The current hospital building, which sits alongside St Thomas’ Hospital, was opened in 2005, but the hospital is actually 150 years old.

 A hospital built with love

 Evelina London was originally founded in 1869 on Southwark Bridge Road by Baron Ferdinand de Rothschild – in memory of his much loved wife, Evelina.
 Ferdinand was born in Paris and educated in Vienna, but on 7 June 1865, he married Evelina de Rothschild – known as Evy – at her parents’ house in Piccadilly, London.

 Evy had been his childhood sweetheart, and from the start, it seems to have been a very happy marriage.
 During their honeymoon, Evy wrote to her parents that Ferdinand was “a dear old duck” and she quickly became pregnant with their first child.

 However, Ferdinand and Evy’s happiness was tragically short-lived.
 Their son was stillborn on 4 December 1866, and Evy died later the same day.
 The shock for Ferdinand was intense and he never remarried.

 Originally, he had thought to open a maternity hospital in honour of his wife and child, but he was persuaded by his friend Dr Arthur Farre, an obstetrician and physician to the Queen, to open a children’s hospital for the poor.
 Children often ended up in the adult wards of workhouse infirmaries.
 Following his friend’s advice, Ferdinand built the four-storey Evelina Hospital for Sick Children south of the River Thames.